 You also need to factor in the extra interest charges you will pay on the total debt while you are holding both properties during the bridging period.

 For instance, if it takes you 6 months for your original property to sell, you will need to pay 6 months of additional interest.
 Based on a 3.50% interest rate on a $500,000 loan, this would cost you an extra $8,750.We go through this in a detailed bridging loan scenario below.

 How do the banks calculate a Bridging Loan?

 Regardless of the type of bridging loan, the banks will be calculating your figures based on two scenarios:

-- With an End Debt: This is common if you are upgrading your home, and assumes you will have a loan after you sell your existing property, and buy a new property.
+- With an End Debt: This is common if you are upgrading your home and assumes you will have a loan after you sell your existing property and buy a new property.
 The scenario with an end debt is the most common when you are looking at upgrading your home, and so some banks will want to make sure you can afford the loan based on the end debt or final position after you’ve sold your existing home.

-- With No End Debt: This is common if you are downgrading, or downsizing your home and assumes you will not have a loan after you have sold your existing property and bought a new one.
+- With No End Debt: This is common if you are downgrading or downsizing your home.
+This scenario assumes you will not have a loan after you have sold your existing property and bought a new one.
 In the case of a bridging loan with no end debt, the banks are not concerned with your income because the sale of your original home completely pays out the bank’s loans.
 This scenario only really happens when you are downgrading or downsizing your home to a smaller one.

 What type of bridging loan can I get?